v0ctor/nginx-compiler/README.md

 * Is transparent and secure, by not forcing the system administrator to rely on packages built and distributed by unofficial sources.

 ## *To use, or not to use*
-Below are shown the **GNU/Linux distributions** for which the official Nginx packages come with old versions of OpenSSL **that do not support ALPN**.
-If your operating system and version are listed below, use this utility.
-Otherwise it is preferable to use the [official Nginx packages](https://nginx.org/en/linux_packages.html) through your distribution's package manager.
+Below are shown the **GNU/Linux distributions** for which the official Nginx packages come with versions of OpenSSL **that support ALPN**.
+If your operating system and version are listed below, **do not use** this utility.
+In that case it is preferable to use the [official Nginx packages](https://nginx.org/en/linux_packages.html) through your distribution's package manager.

-* Debian
+* Debian 9 (Stretch) and later.
-* RHEL / CentOS
-* Ubuntu 15.10 and earlier
+* Ubuntu 16.04 LTS (Xenial Xerus) and later.
-* Any other for which there is no [official package](https://nginx.org/en/linux_packages.html)

-> Debian distributes Nginx with OpenSSL 1.0.2k through *[jessie-backports](https://packages.debian.org/jessie-backports/nginx)*, but backport packages are provided without any warranty and they should only be used for testing purposes.

 ## Dependencies
 This utility requires `wget` and essential building tools like the `make` command and the GCC compiler.
 To install the necessary packages, go to the `dependencies` directory and run the script corresponding to your GNU/Linux distribution or family.
 For example: